buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

 ---

-I will also add that I do, in fact, like gmail hossting.
+I will also add that I do, in fact, like gmail hosting.
 It's worked for me for literally two decades.
 It has essentially everything I need and my requirements are fairly tightly tied to it.
 Coincidentally, one of the largest concerns I have for this potential move is that 1.
 I will miss something I truly need, and secondarily, but only slightly, that I will have a bear of a time de-coupling what I use "Login with Google" for.
-Ideally those things would all become passkeys, but we all know that process is low.
+Ideally those things would all become passkeys, but we all know that process is slow.
 A looming, but not insignificant issue, too, is the mining of my data for advertising (kinda came to grips with that, sadly) and more concerningly AI.
 Google is all-in and I don't necessarily want my personal email to be used for that even if it is largely inevitable due to the sheer footprint of gmail.
 I like privacy, and did move one of my mail domains to proton for about 8 months a few years ago.

 ## 1. Overall positioning